ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-overview-iks.md

 - **Egress** - Refers to calling external resources outside of the pods such as APIs or consuming resources from VMs.
 Egress options:
     - Define a service resource for a system running outside of the cluster.
 An Endpoint resource is created that details the external system; IP address and port number.
 The Endpoint resource can have several addresses listed, and Kubernetes will round-robin between those addresses just like between pods that are running inside the cluster.
 Then, a Service resource is used to create a Cluster IP and a DNS name in kube-dns for the service.
     - Use the stongSwan IPSec VPN you can connect to applications that are external to the cluster.
 By the use of a Helm chart, a strongSwan IPSec VPN service inside of a Kubernetes pod is deployed and configured.
 When VPN connectivity is established, routes are automatically configured on all of the worker nodes in the cluster.
 These routes allow two-way connectivity through the VPN tunnel between pods on any worker node and the remote system.
 If the pod fails, the cluster restarts the pod, however, you might experience a short downtime while the new pod starts and the VPN connection is reestablished.
 A portable public or private IP address is used for the strongSwan VPN service.
 The local.subnet setting can use the cluster pod subnet, the cluster service subnet or the public or private portable subnet.
 Remap cluster subnets can be achieved by using the localSubnetNAT setting.
 Alternatively, the cluster IP addresses can be hidden behind a single IP address by setting enableSingleSourceIP to true.
 To remap the remote network subnets, use the remoteSubnetNAT setting.
-    - An IBM Cloud Virtual Router Appliance can be deployed as a VPN gateway to securely connect to an external network.
+    - An {{site.data.keyword.cloud_notm}} Virtual Router Appliance can be deployed as a VPN gateway to securely connect to an external network.
 Public or private network traffic can be routed through the VRA.
 The VRA creates an encrypted IPSec tunnel to the remote VPN gateway.

 ## IKS components

 Worker nodes are managed by a Kubernetes master node that centrally controls and monitors all Kubernetes resources in the cluster.
 When a developer deploys the resources for a container, the master node decides which worker node to deploy those resources on, taking into account the deployment requirements and available capacity in the cluster.
-The master and the worker nodes communicate with each other through secure TLS certificates and an openVPN connection via the IBM Cloud public network.
-The developers access the kube-apiserver, hosted on the Master Node via the internet.
+The master and the worker nodes communicate with each other through secure TLS certificates and an openVPN connection via the {{site.data.keyword.cloud_notm}} public network.
+The developers access the kube-apiserver, hosted on the Master Node via the Internet.

 The kubelet in the worker node watches the kube-apiserver in the master node for updates and reports the status.
 The kubelet is a pod that runs on every worker node and is responsible for monitoring the health of pods that run on the worker node and for watching the events that the Kubernetes API server sends.
 Based on the events, the kubelet creates or removes pods, issues liveness and readiness probes, and reports back the status of the pods to the Kubernetes API server.